Wa language

 Wa (Va) is an Austroasiatic language spoken by the Wa people of Myanmar and China.
 There are three distinct varieties, sometimes considered separate languages; their names in Ethnologue are Parauk, the majority and standard form; Vo (Zhenkang Wa, 40,000 speakers) and Awa (100,000 speakers), though all may be called Wa, Awa, Va, Vo.
 David Bradley (1994) estimates there are total of 820,000 Wa speakers.

+It is Recognized as a State Language by the government of Wa State.

 Distribution and variants

 Gerard Diffloth refers to the Wa geographic region as the "Wa corridor", which lies between the Salween and Mekong Rivers.
 According to Diffloth, variants include South Wa, "Bible Wa" and Kawa (Chinese Wa).

 Christian Wa are more likely to support the use of Standard Wa, since their Bible is based on a standard version of Wa, which is in turn based on the variant spoken in Bang Wai, 150 miles north of Kengtung (Watkins 2002).
 Bang Wai is located in Northern Shan State, Burma, close to the Chinese border where Cangyuan County is located.

 Certain dialects of Wa preserve a final -/s/.
 They include the variants spoken in Meung Yang and Ximeng County (such as a variety spoken in Zhongke 中课, Masan 马散, Ximeng County that was documented by Zhou & Yan (1984)) (Watkins 2002:8).